Ktt-Development/docs.kttdevelopment.com/simplehttpserver/handler/simple-http-exchange.md

 The native exchange recieves data via  [`InputStream`](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.httpserver/com/sun/net/httpserver/HttpExchange.html#getRequestBody())s and sends data using [`OutputStream`](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.httpserver/com/sun/net/httpserver/HttpExchange.html#getResponseBody())s.
 This means that any `GET` and `POST` requests must be parsed; and that the response must always be written to the steam.

-A simple http exchange simplifies this process.
+A [`SimpleHttpExchange`](https://docs.kttdevelopment.com/simplehttpserver/com/kttdevelopment/simplehttpserver/SimpleHttpExchange.html) simplifies this process.

 <!-- get -->
 ## `GET` Request

 If a user sends a `GET` request the server will return a map of the keys and values for the request.
-This can be retrieved using the `getGetMap` method in the exchange.
+This can be retrieved using the [`getGetMap`](https://docs.kttdevelopment.com/simplehttpserver/com/kttdevelopment/simplehttpserver/SimpleHttpExchange.html#getGetMap()) method in the exchange.

 ```java
 // localhost:8080?exampleKey=exampleValue&anotherKey=anotherValue